 The vid ends with Dad toeing my passenger door with his big steel boot then strutting confidently over towards the terminal and going, ‘You comin or not, Junior?’

 I used to think Darwin was a hole in the middle of nowhere, but it’s a heap better than where we end up in my second vid.
-Darwin’s at least got Hungry Jack’s and Pizza Hut, and we drive past this humongous sports shop with this real amazing aluminium softball bat in the window display that I beg Dad to buy me but he doesn’t even answer.
-There’s girls and beaches and phone reception is mint in Darwin.
-But nah, Dad’s taking us out to nowheresville to detox, driving the only red car he could find, a gay-arse Hyundai.
-There were tonnes of awesome Fords at the Avis rentacar place but Dad’s not allowed to drive Fords cause Ford’s colour is blue and all his enemies are blue.
+Darwin’s at least got Hungry Jack’s and Pizza Hut, and we drive past this humongous sports shop with this real amazing aluminium softball bat in the window that I beg Dad to buy me so I won’t get picked on in school but he doesn’t even answer.
+There’s girls and beaches and the phone reception is mint in Darwin.
+But nah, Dad’s taking us out to nowheresville for his detox, driving the only red car he could find, a gay-arse Hyundai.
+There were tonnes of awesome Fords at the Avis Rentacar place but Dad’s not allowed to drive Fords cause Ford’s colour is blue and all his enemies are blue.

 But yeah Dad makes me get up soooooo freaking early for the drive.
 In my second vid I can barely hold the camera up.
-I’m begging him to let me sleep in, the motel’s got ESPN, but we’re on the road before the birds wake up, driving into the sun, and it’s like literally evening before we hit this town called Mataranka and crash for the night.
-Next day we do ten more hours of just road and orange desert and I clock Lego Star Wars on my phone and I’m so bored I play it again from scratch and by the time we get to the ferry at this shithole called Numbulwar, facing towards Groote Eylandt out there in the middle of the ocean, I don’t even give a fuck.
-I may as well be on Mars.
+I’m begging him to let me sleep in, the motel’s got memory foam pillows and room service, but we’re on the road before the birds wake up, driving into the sun, and it’s like literally evening before we hit this town called Mataranka and crash for the night.
+Next day we do ten more hours following a black stripe through an orange ocean and I clock Lego Star Wars on my phone and I’m so bored I play it again from scratch and by the time we get to the ferry at this shithole called Numbulwar, facing towards Groote Eylandt out there in the ocean, I don’t even care.
+May as well be on Mars.

 I kinda thought I could take advantage of Dad while he’s detoxing, get some extra pocket money.
 Get him to buy me some good shoes and a new phone.
 But he’s in a funny mood so I just pop my Adderall, munch lollies, play my games, fill in the multi-choice questions in my homework folder so he doesn’t give me a smack in the chops.

-It’s like three whole days before I stop and wonder how Dad got the energy to drive for those big long sessions.
+It’s like three days before I stop and wonder how Dad got the energy to do those big long desert driving sessions.
 Maybe his last smoke wasn’t his last smoke.

 By my third video, I’m about as far from Brizzie as you could imagine.
 I’m talking to people my age in a town called– fuck this shit’s hard to pronounce – Al-Yan-Goo-La.
 Alyangula.
 Man Aborigine stuff’s weird.
-To be fair, though, the black dudes on the streets walking barefoot, kicking dust on the fallen Coke sign seem just like me: bored.
+To be fair, though, the black dudes on the streets walking barefoot, kicking dust at chickens, seem just like me: bored.
 It’s not to do with my ADHD either.
 Groote Eylandt’s just a shithole no matter what colour you come from.